burrrata/cryptoeconomics.study_rust_edition/src/ch1/tx.md

 ## Words

-Core Concepts
-- tx is a way to request a state change
+Core Concept: tx is a way to request a state change, but...
 - the state transition function is how we make that state change
 - the central operator controls the state and thus all state changes including freezing accounts or printing money